Preschool and Kindergarten

 Schedule a tour

-Welcome to Brush Creek Montessori School!
+Welcome to Santa Rosa Montessori School!

-BCMS is American Montessori Society Affiliated School
+SRMS is American Montessori Society Affiliated School

 click to read

-Primary Prep
+Primary Prep - Acorns

 Ages 2 – 3 (non potty trained)